tpecholt/imrad/README.md

 * Generated code is delimited by comment markers and user can insert additional code around and continue to use ImRAD at the same time

-  * this can be used to call dependent popup Draw calls or to calculate some variables
+  * this can be used to f.e. to call draw dependent popups or to calculate some variables
-  * it is also possible to use `CustomWidget` which will delegate to a user callback function
+  * it is also possible to use `CustomWidget` which will delegate to a user callback

 * Target window style is fully configurable
   * apart from default styles provided by ImGui user can define new style and save it as an INI file under the `style` folder.
 Colors, style variables and used fonts can all be configured.
   * ImRAD will follow chosen style settings when designing your UI
-  * stored style can be loaded in your app by using simple `imrad.h` functionality
+  * stored style can be loaded in your app by using `LoadStyle` call

 * Generated code is ready to use in your project and depends only on ImGui library and one accompanying header file (imrad.h)